The IDM at the Red Bull Ring in 2022

 Plenty of action, plenty of excitement, and even more variety—that was the IDM at the Red Bull Ring.
 Text: Anke Wieczorek; Photos: Dino Eisele

 The penultimate chapter of this year’s International German Motorcycle Championship has been written.
-A new champion was crowned early at the Red Bull Ring in Austria.
+A new champion was crowned ahead of schedule at the Red Bull Ring in Austria.
 Max Enderlein (M32 Racing) won the IDM Supersport title for the third time in his career.
-In the premier IDM Superbike class, Markus Reiterberger (BCC-alpha-Van Zon-BMW), who had already secured the championship, dominated once again.
+In the premier IDM Superbike class, Markus Reiterberger (BCC-alpha-Van Zon-BMW)—who had already clinched the championship—dominated once again.

 A one-two finish by Markus Reiterberger in the IDM Superbike sparked yet another celebration within his team.
 Once again, Florian Alt (Wilbers-BMW-Racing) was unable to defeat the four-time champion for a second time this season, even though the races were extremely close.
 One more lap in the second race, and Alt would likely have achieved his goal of defeating the four-time champion once again this year.
-As it was, he finished 0.699 seconds behind the 28-year-old Bavarian.
+As it was, however, he finished 0.699 seconds behind the 28-year-old Bavarian.
 Alt isn’t giving up.
 He’ll make his next attempt at the grand finale in Hockenheim in three weeks.
-And he says: “It was clear once again that we are the only team truly capable of beating the official BMW team.”
-In qualifying, Alt’s best time was just under four seconds slower than the MotoGP World Championship leader.
+And he says: “It was once again clear to see that we’re the only team that’s truly capable of beating the official BMW team.”
+In qualifying, Alt’s best time was just under four seconds slower than the top MotoGP World Championship riders.

 Argentine rider Leandro Mercado (Holzhauer Racing Promotion) really hit his stride in Styria.
-The World Superbike rider had joined the HRP team as a replacement for the long-injured Luca Grünwald, had further developed the Honda CBR 1000 RR-R, and was now reaping the rewards.
+The World Superbike rider had joined the HRP team as a replacement for Luca Grünwald, who had been sidelined by injury for a long time; he had further developed the Honda CBR 1000 RR-R and was now reaping the rewards.

 Two podium finishes in a single weekend had team boss Jens Holzhauer on cloud nine.
-It’s been a long time since Honda has performed this well.
+Honda hasn’t performed this well in a long time.
 However, Mercado won’t be there when the big Hockenheim finale takes place.
 He’ll be competing in the Superbike World Championship in Barcelona on that date.
 In the IDM, the recovered Luca Grünwald is now the star of the show.
-The Waldkraiburg native made a comeback after his injury layoff with two brilliant top-ten finishes in his first races of the year.
-The sun is shining again at Kawasaki as well, and the weekend ended just as promisingly as the season had begun at the Lausitzring: fourth place for the resurgent Bastien Mackels (Kawasaki Weber-Motos Racing), without whose injury-related break a higher position than his current ninth in the overall standings would have been possible.
+The Waldkraiburg native made a comeback after his injury layoff, securing two brilliant top-ten finishes in his first races of the year.
+The sun is shining again for Kawasaki as well, and the weekend ended just as promisingly as the season had begun at the Lausitzring: fourth place for the resurgent Bastien Mackels (Kawasaki Weber-Motos Racing), without whose injury-related break a higher position than his current ninth in the overall standings would have been possible.
 Rob Hartog (Team SWPN) brought the fastest Yamaha across the finish line.
-A sixth and a fifth-place finish was the Dutchman’s haul, and he currently sits in third place in the overall standings.
-With the exception of the two outliers, Reiterberger and Alt, a tight battle is unfolding in the field, with BMW, Honda, Kawasaki, and Yamaha placing at least one rider in the top ten in every race.
+The Dutch rider, who currently sits in third place in the overall standings, finished sixth and fifth.
+With the exception of the two outliers, Reiterberger and Alt, a tight battle is unfolding in the field, with BMW, Honda, Kawasaki, and Yamaha each placing at least one rider in the top ten in every race.

 Max Enderlein (left) and Danijel Peric

-In the IDM Supersport class, Max Enderlein took no risks in the final sprint for the title.
-Luca de Vleeschauwer (Kawasaki Weber-Motos Racing) could have prevented him from clinching the title early, but the Belgian didn’t storm onto the podium in Styria as he usually does; instead, he finished behind Enderlein in the first race, and Enderlein didn’t let anything slip in the second race.
+In the IDM Supersport , Max Enderlein Supersport no risks in the final sprint for the title.
+Luca de Vleeschauwer (Kawasaki Weber-Motos Racing) could still have prevented him from clinching the title early, but the Belgian didn’t storm onto the podium in Styria as he usually does; instead, he finished behind Enderlein in the first race, and Enderlein didn’t let anything slip in the second race.
 His sixth-place finish was more than enough to be crowned the new champion.
 Victory in both races went to Patrick Hobelsberger, last year’s champion.
-However, he had entered as a guest rider to prepare for the Supersport World Championship following the summer break, a series he has moved up to after last year’s success.
+However, he had entered as a guest rider to prepare for the Supersport after the summer break, a series to which he was promoted following last year’s success.
 The remaining podium spots were shared by the Dutch riders Melvin van der Voort (Team SWPN) and Twan Smits (Team Apreco), in reverse order.

-Ahead of the second half of the season in the Sidecar class, which will conclude in October at Oschersleben, four-time world champions Ben and Tom Birchall (Birchall Racing) competed as guest starters in the IDM this weekend.
+For the second half of the season in the Sidecar class, which concludes in October at Oschersleben, four-time world champions Ben and Tom Birchall (Birchall Racing) competed as guest starters in the IDM this weekend.
 However, overheated tires brought their thrilling duel against Tim Reeves and Kevin Rousseau (Bonovo Action Team/Adolf RS F1) in the sprint race to a premature end.
-Reeves emerged as the winner.
-In the second race, the eight-time world champion himself suffered a technical failure, allowing the Birchall brothers to triumph.
+Reeves emerged victorious from that race.
+In the second race, the eight-time world champion himself suffered a mechanical failure, allowing the Birchall brothers to triumph.
 Josef Sattler and Luca Schmidt (Bonovo Action Team/Adolf RS F1) secured a total of 28 points across both races and were able to reduce their deficit to Reeves/Rousseau in the overall standings to nine points.

-In Germany's top motorcycle racing class, young talent also has a firm place.
-The Northern Talent Cup, the Austrian Junior Cup, and the Yamaha R3 bLU cRU Cup were each given an international stage with two rounds.
+In Germany's top motorcycle racing class, young riders also have a firm place.
+The Northern Talent Cup, the Austrian Junior Cup, and the Yamaha R3 bLU cRU Cup were each given an international stage with two races.

 The season finale will take place in three weeks, from September 23 to 25, 2022, at the Hockenheimring in Baden-Württemberg.